leonardocouy/jotly/README.md

 bun run dev
 ```

-**Note:** The dev script disables Electron sandbox for development.
+**Note:** The dev scripts disable Electron sandbox for development.
 This is safe for local development but not recommended for production builds.

 ## Architecture